DroopyTersen/droopy-alexa/readme.md

-# Alexa Office 365 Skill
+# Droopy Alexa
+A project skeleton to get you up and running with a custom Amazon Alexa Skill.

 ## Useful links